 The board has a Security Committee comprised of the Security Director.
-The Security Committee is responsible for overseeing and monitoring Momentus' operations to ensure that the protective measures contained in the NSA are effectively maintained and implemented; and overseeing the development and implementation of policies and procedures to safeguard protected technical information, protected systems and protected facilities in accordance with the NSA.
-For more information about the Security Committee, see above under "Corporate Governance - Security Director" on pages 12-13.
+The Security Committee is responsible for overseeing and monitoring Momentus' operations to ensure that the protective measures contained in the recently terminated NSA are effectively maintained and implemented; and overseeing the development and implementation of policies and procedures to safeguard protected technical information, protected systems and protected facilities in accordance with export control regulations.
+For more information about the Security Committee, see above under "Corporate Governance - Security Director" on page 13.